datoviz/datoviz/README.md

 ## Credits and related projects

 Datoviz is developed primarily by [Cyrille Rossant](https://cyrille.rossant.net/) at the [International Brain Laboratory](https://www.internationalbrainlab.com/).
+The logo was graciously created by [Chiara Zini](https://www.linkedin.com/in/czini/).

 Datoviz borrows heavily ideas and code from other projects.